Merzasphor/MWSE/docs/source/lua/type/tes3armor.rst

     The collection responsible for holding this object.

 `parts`_ (`table`_)
+    Read-only.
 An array-style table of the tes3wearablePart data on the object.

 `persistent`_ (`boolean`_)
     The persistent flag of the object.